Getting started

 Enable MultiDex

-from your terminal (not IDE) once, and it will ask you to enable it (press y).
+just do flutter run from your terminal (not IDE) once, and it will ask you to enable it (press y).

 iOS/macOS